joshbegley/nyt-latest/README.md

 **Teixeira’s case is unusual even in the small world of leak cases.**\
 `Based on the charging documents, Airman Jack Teixeira does not appear to have been acting as a foreign agent, differentiating him from classic spying cases.
-He also does not appear to have been acting as a whistle-blower`\
+He also does not appear to have been acting as a whistle-blower.`\
 https://nytimes.com/2023/04/14/us/politics/jack-teixeira-leaked-documents-case.html?searchResultPosition=1

 **An Uptown Cat Became a Chinese Artist.
 Then He Returned Home.**\